cminyade/phase-1-project/README.md

 ## Recommendations
 I have provided 3 recommendations to offer the business stakeholders.
-- The focus should be to purchase aircraft models that have a history of zero fatalities and minimal damage and incidents such as `Airbus Industrie/A320`, etc.
+- The focus should be to purchase aircraft models that have a history of zero fatalities and minimal damage and incidents such as `Airbus Industrie/A320`, and those shown in the analysis.
 - Maintain proper weather monitoring to mitigate operational hazards.
 - Provide proper training to the pilots to alert them on things that can affect various phase of flight and cause accidents therefore, preventing such occurences.